-Example: “Recommending a child for a special education program as a delicate matter.
+Example: “Recommending a child for a special education program is a delicate matter.
 Many teachers and parents will dispute whether a child would do better in such a program rather than being mainstreamed in a regular class.
 The criteria I use for recommending a special education program for an individual child focus on the outcome and whether the child benefits from such a program.
-I also make sure that the teachers and parents understand the child will be periodically reevaluated to determine if they can return to a mainstream program.”
+I also make sure the teachers and parents understand the child will be periodically reevaluated to determine if they can return to a mainstream program.”

 Explanation: This is a behavioral question.
 Behavioral questions seek to understand how you would react to a specific situation common to this profession.
 When responding to a behavioral question, you can either cite an example of what you did before or project what you would do going forward if this situation were to arise.

 Example: “Most parents want the absolute best for their children, but sometimes they become a little aggressive when it comes to assessing their child’s mental health.
 One of my jobs is to assist the parents in having reasonable expectations and taking appropriate actions when addressing psychological issues with their children.
-Whenever a parent asks me to do something that I feel is inappropriate or which I do not agree with, I push back, explaining my rationale, and relying on my background and training.
+Whenever a parent asks me to do something I feel is inappropriate or which I do not agree with, I push back, explaining my rationale and relying on my background and training.
 In most cases, the parents will agree with me, and we move on.
 If they continue to be insistent, I engage an administrator or one of my supervisors to support my position.”

 Question: What would you do if a teacher came to you about a student acting out in class?